dhsmith111/01-Fintech/README.md

 * Who is the company's intended customer?
 Is there any information about the market size of this set of customers?
+**FPG's intended customers are crypto traders, whether buying and selling these currencies directly or through a market exchange.
+The market size of crypto currencies in relation to glabal traditional currencies fluctates and can be difficult to calculate.
+However, two widely traded cryptocurrencies include Bitcoin and Ethereum with reported market caps at \$174,376,524,338 and \$26,560,510,055, respectively, at the time of this reserach.** (add citation [here](https://coinmarketcap.com/))
 What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)

 * Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)